Joseph Driebeck Way, Marshfield, MA 02050, USA

 Owned By: Town of Marshfield

 Marshfield’s Harbor Park is a small, grassy town park, located directly on Green Harbor itself.
 The Harbor Walk is a wide, 1-mile long, sidewalk-type walkway.
-It connects Harbor Park to the Marshfield Town Pier, the Brant Rock Esplanade, and Peter Igo Park.
-It extends along Route 139, crossing the Green Harbor River, and continues to Careswell Street.
-Both are stroller- and wheelchair-friendly.
+It connects Harbor Park to the Marshfield Town Pier, the Brant Rock Esplanade, Peter Igo Park, and Wharf Creek Conservation Area.
+Part of the Harbor Walk extends along Route 139, crossing the Green Harbor River, and continuing to Careswell Street.
+Both the park and the walking trail are stroller- and wheelchair-friendly.

 FISHING ADVISORY: It’s important to know that some of our fisheries are contaminated with mercury, PFAS and/or other concerning substances.
 The Massachusetts Department of Public Health maintains an online database with up-to-date advisories regarding fish consumption, sorted by location.
 We recommend you consult this valuable resource when planning a fishing excursion.